lethedata/vagrant-libvirt/docs/installation.markdown

 If you are connecting to a remote system libvirt, you may omit the `-v /var/run/libvirt/:/var/run/libvirt/` mount bind.
-Some distributions patch the local vagrant environment to ensure vagrant-libvirt uses `qemu:///session`, which means you may need to set the environment variable `LIBVIRT_DEFAULT_URI` to the same value if looking to use this in place of your distribution provided installation.
+Some distributions patch the local vagrant environment to ensure vagrant-libvirt uses `qemu:///session`, which means you may need to set the environment variable `LIBVIRT_DEFAULT_URI` to the same value and add a mount with the user's libvirt run path if looking to use this in place of your distribution provided installation.

 #### Using Docker